ViewComponent/view_component/docs/guide/slots.md

 ## Referencing slots

-As the content passed to slots is registered after a component is initialized, it cannot referenced in an initializer.
+As the content passed to slots is registered after a component is initialized, it can't be referenced in an initializer.
 One way to reference slot content is using the `before_render` [lifecycle method](/guide/lifecycle):

 ```ruby
 # blog_component.rb